Soluto/simple-fake-server/readme.md

 It's possible to add a constrain to the routeCallTester.
 It's useful when the route was defined with a regex or a body restriction and you want to make sure _exactly_ what was the route called with.

 -   **`withPath(specificPath: string)`**
-    Comes useful when defining a route with regex and you'd like to assert a specific path was called.
+    Useful when defining a route with regex and you'd like to assert a specific path was called.
     Usage example:

 ```js